-The study of data structures and associated algorithms is developed in an object-oriented fashion.
-This course attempts to show the value of object-oriented design.
+The study of data structures and associated algorithms is developed in mostly an object-oriented fashion.
 Various implementations of data structures and the efficiency of the associated algorithms are discussed.
-Topics to be covered include stacks, queues, keyed tables, recursion, linked lists, binary search trees, sorting, searching, and hash functions.
+Topics to be covered include stacks, queues, keyed tables, recursion, linked lists, binary search trees, sorting, searching, hash tables, graphs and their traversals, heaps and B-trees.
 Prerequisite: CS 111.
 Three credits.